Hammad-Akbar/Chat-Bot/README.md

       ```
       web: python app.py
       ```
 6. When you are ready to deploy your app, first push your changes to git using `git push`.
 Then run `git push heroku master` to deploy your app to heroku.
+If that does not work, try using the command, `git push heroku HEAD:master`.

 7. If you are still having issues, you may use `heroku logs --tail` to see what's wrong.